moroen/IKEA-Tradfri-plugin/README.md

 Input the IP of the host where the adapter is running.
 NOTE: This is NOT the IP of the IKEA-Tradfri gateway.
 When running domoticz and the adapter on the same machine, the default IP (localhost / 127.0.0.1) should work.

-To get domoticz to recognize changed states (using IKEA-remote, app or any other way of switching lights), observe changes must be enabled in the plugin-settings page.
+To get domoticz to recognize changed states (using IKEA-remote, app or any other way of switching lights), observe changes must be enabled in the plugin-settings page and a reasonable polling intervall specified.

 ### Upgrading from previous version of the plugin and adapter
-After upgrading to the laster version, restart domoticz and on the hardware-page, change the IP from the previous address (IKEA-Gateway) to the host running the adapter, and update.
+After upgrading to the laster version, restart domoticz and on the hardware-page, select the IKEA-Plugin, change the IP from the previous address (IKEA-Gateway) to the host running the adapter, and update.

 ## Docker Installation